vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 the title 'Katyāyanasmrtısāroddhāra' with English Translation

 and notes) Laghu-Hārita (Anap.)
-Laghu-Visnu (Anan) Laghu-āśvalāyana (Apan.)
+Laghu-Viṣṇu (Anan) Laghu-āśvalāyana (Apan.)
 Mahābhārata with the com. of Nīlakantha (oblong Bombay edition) Manusmrti with the commentary of Kullūka (Nirn.), where other

 commentaries on Manu are referred to, it is Mandlık's edition